Circular fashion and a restorative approach

 Clothing that only exists in the digital realm

-One of the programme’s current participants is Amsterdam-based The Fabricant.
+One of the participants in the 2019 edition of the programme is Amsterdam-based The Fabricant.
 In a radical move, this fashion house goes far beyond typical sustainability efforts – including reducing waste and harmful processes by improving materials, manufacturing and retail processes – by moving everything into the digital realm, designing fashion that no longer needs a physical manifestation at all.
 Its photo-real 3D designs can be used in digital fashion editorials and social media.
-Digital prototyping and sampling (which eliminates the need for wasteful sample collections) digital ad campaigns and online digital fittings with personal avatars are other possibilities.
+Digital prototyping and sampling (which eliminates the need for wasteful sample collections), digital ad campaigns and online digital fittings with personal avatars are other possibilities.

 Downloading a whole new wardrobe

 Back in May 2019, a couture piece by The Fabricant called Iridescence was sold for $9,500 at the world’s first-ever auction of digital-only couture.
 Co-founder and creative director Amber Jae Slooten hopes digital fashion will become the norm within a few years.
 “People will be able to download and wear our clothes from anywhere in the world,” she replies in an email interview when asked about her vision for the future.
 “Our digital lives will no longer be limited to our phone screens but will be visible all around us.
 We will be able to share, wear and interact with clothing and identity in an entirely new way, without impacting the planet.”